 Most of the studies on meal frequency focus on eating protein regularly through the day.
 One study found that consuming four servings of 20g protein, split throughout the day, was more effective than just two servings of a higher amount of protein.

 Similarly, another study highlighted that protein synthesis was higher in people eating three meals plus snacks than those who ate just three large meals a day.

 One of the reasons more frequent meals with protein may be helpful for muscle building, is that our bodies can only absorb a certain amount of protein each hour.
-This means consuming more protein in the same meal may not result in any greater gains.
-One study using whey protein found that 20 grams of protein was almost equally effective at elevating protein synthesis rates as 40 grams.
+That means consuming more protein in the same meal may not result in any greater gains.

 In addition, there is a limit to how long protein synthesis rates remain elevated when you eat protein: roughly three hours after eating.

 “Eating 30g protein every three to four hours may result in greater gains than eating fewer, larger amounts of protein spread over longer periods”

 So if we know that 20-30g protein is what’s needed to stimulate muscle protein synthesis, and that muscle protein synthesis lasts for no longer than around three hours, eating 30g protein every three to four hours may result in greater gains than eating fewer, larger amounts of protein spread over longer periods.